Blog

 Japanese Encephalitis is another mosquito-derived viral illness commonly found in areas with a tropical climate.
 Mosquitoes acquire new variants of the virus from birds and pigs, wherein intermediate replication takes place.[20]

 Once bitten, the virus propagates from the mosquito bite into the bloodstream and nearby lymph nodes.
-The virus is infamous for it’s potential to invade the nervous system and promote lifelong neurological disability.
+The virus is infamous for its potential to invade the nervous system and promote lifelong neurological disability.
 In some cases it can be lethal.

 Japanese Encephalitis cannot be passed on from one person to another.